Skip to content

 TechnologyPurposeRationale

-Node.js 18+RuntimeUniversal JS runtime, native in Claude Code environments
+Node.js 20+RuntimeUniversal JS runtime, native in Claude Code environments (hq-cli requires Node ≥22)

-TypeScriptLanguageType safety across all packages, better IDE support
+TypeScriptLanguageType safety across every repo, better IDE support

 TechnologyPackageRationale